Lirigon/language_identification/README.md

 ## Description ##

-The programme trains unigram language models for eleven European languages (Bulgarian, Czech, Danish, German, Greek, English, Spanish, Finnish, French, Hungarian and Portuguese) based on the parallel corpus from EuroParl.
-Each training set contains 10000 sentences.
+The programme trains unigram language models for eleven European languages (Bulgarian, Czech, Danish, German, Greek, English, Spanish, Finnish, French, Hungarian and Portuguese) based on the parallel corpus from EuroParl. <br> Each training set contains 10000 sentences. <br>
-To evaluate the language of a given document, the programme compares the profile of each language with the profile of the document and chooses the most similar one.
+To evaluate the language of a given document, the programme compares the profile of each language with the profile of the document and chooses the most similar one. <br>
 It outputs to the screen the language of the document and a sorted ranking of all competing languages.

 ## Usage ##